martent/sitesearch/README.md

 Point a browser on your host system to http://127.0.0.1:3030.
 Editing of the project files on your host system will be reflected when you hit reload in your browser.

 When you run the `vagrant up` command for the first time it creates an Ubuntu 14.04 based Vagrant box with a ready-to-use development environment for the application.
 This will take some time.
 Vagrant will launch fast after the first run.

+If you get port conflicts in your host system, change `forwarded_port` in the `Vagrantfile` You might also want to edit the value for `vm.hostname` and `puppet.facter` in the same file or do a mapping `localhost` mapping in your hosts `host` file to reflect that value.

 ## Server Provisioning